 Table 9 shows the results of the "K2" test which measures the differences between the opinions of the study sample members in the fourth axis expressions.
 The axis expresses the requirements to support teachers' attitudes towards the ethics of the education profession in light of the developments in education technology and its impact on primary school pupils general education in the State of Kuwait, The values ranged between (6,102 - 6,422) with a level of significance (0.001), which indicates that there are statistically significant differences between the opinions of the members of the study sample.
-The members of the study sample also agreed that the requirements to support teachers' attitudes towards the ethics of the education profession in the light of the developments in education technology And its effect on the primary stage of public education in the State of Kuwait can be achieved by training teachers to employ modern technologies to enhance learning pleasure with the lowest relative weight (68%) in an appropriate direction, and by building an ambitious national plan technical for employment in the preserve the nation's framework to identity with the highest relative weight (74%) the OK direction. in The relative weight of these expressions ranged between (7.3) and (4.3), which highly indicates the agreement of the sample members on the importance of such requirements, and when arranged according to the degree of its importance in relation to the opinions of the sample, the ranking of the three highest phrases are as follows:
+The members of the study sample also agreed that the requirements support teachers' to attitudes towards the ethics of the education profession in the light of the developments in education technology And its effect on the primary stage of public education in the State of Kuwait can be achieved by training teachers to employ modern technologies to enhance learning pleasure with the lowest relative weight (68%) in an appropriate direction, and by building an ambitious national plan for technical employment in the preserve the nation's framework to identity with the highest relative weight

+OK (74%)in the direction.
+The relative weight of these expressions ranged between (7.3) and (4.3), which highly indicates the agreement of the sample members on the importance of such requirements, and when arranged according to the degree of its importance in relation to the opinions of the sample, the ranking of the three highest phrases are follows: as Building an ambitious national plan for the technical use of technology in the framework of preserving the nation's identity.